Rep. Comer to Newsmax: Twitter Must Release Communications on Hunter Biden

-"One of the big priorities for the Republicans in January, hopefully when we retake the [House] majority will be the whole big tech accountable for all that," the Kentucky Republican said on Newsmax's "Wake Up America" on Friday.
-"They suppressed conservative media and tried to ban conservatives from social media and what we would like to know is exactly what the communication was and what all the correspondence was between Twitter executives to make that decision."
+"One of the big priorities for the Republicans in January, hopefully, when we retake the [House] majority, will be to hold big tech accountable for all that," the Kentucky Republican said on Newsmax's "Wake Up America" on Friday.
+"They suppressed conservative media and tried to ban conservatives from social media, and what we would like to know is exactly what the communication was, and what all the correspondence was between Twitter executives to make that decision."

 And, Comer said, "If Twitter is going to continue to enjoy the liability protection from Section 230, then we need to know without a shadow of a doubt what their thought process was."